jason-mone/jason-mone/content/patched-clothing.md

         <div class="the-problem">
             <h1>THE PROBLEM</h1>
             <p>
-                I worked on a innovative e-commerce startup project.
-Our goal was to deliver an e-commerce merchandise with custumizable features to bring on the clothing without losing the user experience.</p>
+                I worked on an innovative e-commerce startup project.
+Our goal was to deliver an e-commerce merchandise with customizable features to bring on the clothing without losing the user experience.</p>
         </div>
         <div class="the-problem-illustration">
             <img src="img/tactics-and-methodology-22-2.png" alt="" />